 IEQ 6.3 INDOOR AIR QUALITY IEQ 9 IAQ IN CAR PARKS Exclusions Buildin gs not provided with enclosed or semi-enclosed car parks.
 OBJECTIVE Meet th ne minimum requirements of performance in respect of air quality.
-C REDITS ATTAINABLE 1 PREREQUISITES Compl Health iance with relevant chapters of the Occupational Safety and Ordinance.
-CREDIT REQUIREMENT 1 credit for demonstrating compliance with the air quality c specified in ProPECC PN 2/96.
-Assessment The Cl demon the gui monito an est perform in ProF ient shall submit a report prepared by a suitably qualified person strating that the design of the ventilation system meets or exceeds delines given in ProPECC PN 2/96 [1], including provisions for the ring and automatic control of air pollution.
-The report shall include timation of peak pollutant loading and the ventilation system nance to meet the maximum concentration of pollutants as listed PECC PN 2/96.
-Alternatively, compliance may be demonstrated by a measurements taken at appropriate locations during peak pe Locations shall include main vehicular routes and main peder.
-Where it can be demonstrated that monitoring systems any systems are able to respond to maintain the target pollutant prescribed limits of PN 2/96 the credit shall be awarded.
-BACKGROUND This applies to enclosed and semi-enclosed car parks that re- mechanical ventilation or mechanically assisted natural ventilation.
+CREDITS ATTAINABLE 1 PREREQUISITES iance with relevant chapters of the Occupational Safety and Ordinance.
+CREDIT REQUIREMENT 1 credit for demonstrating compliance with the air qua specified in ProPECC PN 2/96.
+Assessment demon the gui monito an est perforn ient shall submit a report prepared by a suitably qualified person strating that the design of the ventilation system meets or exceeds delines given in ProPECC PN 2/96 [1], including provisions for the ring and automatic control of air pollution.
+The report shall include timation of peak pollutant loading and the ventilation system nance to meet the maximum concentration of pollutants as listed PECC PN 2/96. measu Locatio Where system atively, compliance may be demonstrated by a series of rements taken at appropriate locations during peak periods of use.
+In shall include main vehicular routes and main pedestrian areas.
+It can be demonstrated that monitoring systems and ventilation as are able to respond to maintain the target pollutants within the bed limits of PN 2/96 the credit shall be awarded.
+BACKGROUND pplies to enclosed and semi-enclosed car parks that rely on nical ventilation or mechanically assisted natural ventilation.